-There are two bookstores located on campus: The Rutgers University Bookstore is located in Bradley Hall (110 Warren Street) and can be accessed on-line at http://newark-rutgers.bncollege.com (phone 973.353.5377).
+The Rutgers University Bookstore is located in the Hahne's building (42 Halsey Street) and can be accessed on-line at http://newark-rutgers.bncollege.com (phone (848)445-2200).
 The campus bookstore is also the source for commencement caps and gowns, and diploma frames.
-New Jersey Books, Inc. specializes on discounted textbooks and is located at 167 University Avenue.
-For more information, visit http://newark.njbooks.com/home.aspx (phone: 973.624.5383).